I would never have come out and said, “I’m more evolved than you”.

 Sure, you might be accurate about some of those perceptions.

-And yeah – just like all of us, there probably IS a bunch of stuff they need to work on.
+And yeah – just like all of us, there most likely is a bunch of stuff they need to work on.

 But if you think that’s all there is to it…